-2 Model
+2. Model

-2.1 Firm and customers
+2.1.
+Firm and Customers

-A monopoly firm sells an information good5 which may be used by customers in varying quantities.
-Variable costs of production to the firm of creating copies or providing access to the product are zero.
-Customers are heterogeneous, indexed by their type $\theta \in [\underline{\theta}, \overline{\theta}]$.
+A monopoly firm sells an information good3 that may be used by customers in varying quantities.
+Variable costs of production to the firm-creating copies or providing access to the product-are zero.
+Customers are heterogeneous, indexed by their type $\theta \in [\underline{\theta}, \bar{\theta}]$.
 The preferences of a customer of type θ are represented by the function where q is the quantity of the product used and p is the total price paid by the customer.
-The function $U(q, \theta)$ is referred to as the customer's utility function.
+The function $U(q,\theta)$ is referred to as the customer's utility function.
 Numbered subscripts to functions denote partial derivatives with respect to the corresponding argument.
-For instance, $U_1(q, \theta)$ is the partial derivative of U with respect to its first argument, and $U{12}(q, \theta)$ is the cross partial of Uwith respect to its first and second arguments.
+For instance, $U_1(q,\theta)$ is the partial derivative of U with respect to its first argument, and $U{12}(q,\theta)$ is the cross-partial of U with respect to its first and second arguments.
 This notation is preserved throughout the paper.